openvinotoolkit/model_server/docs/mediapipe.md

 |INT16|1,3,4|

-Documentation on handling tags inside OVMS calculators is placed [here](https://github.com/openvinotoolkit/mediapipe/blob/237bf3bf23c4d7b7e38eb92b4a3b6d540d83421b/mediapipe/calculators/ovms/calculators.md).
+Check the documentation on [handling tags inside OpenVINO Model Server calculators](https://github.com/openvinotoolkit/mediapipe/blob/main/mediapipe/calculators/ovms/calculators.md).

 ## Configuration files <a name="configuration-files"></a>
 MediaPipe servables configuration is to be placed in the same json file like the